MicrosoftDocs/quantum-docs/articles/provider-toshiba.md

 > [!NOTE] The solver uses shared resources to execute the jobs issued by all users.
 You may experience the delay until the job is executed.

-### Overview of SQBM+ computation structure
+## Overview of SQBM+ computation structure

 A computation request to SQBM+ computation service consists of three computation units: step, run, and loop in ascending order:

 ![fig1](./media/toshiba-computation-structure.png "fig1")

 The smallest unit is a "step."
 A group of steps constitutes a "run"; a group of runs constitutes a "loop"; a group of loops constitutes a "computation request."

+> [!IMPORTANT]
-The number of steps and loops can be specified for each computation request using the computation parameters to be described in the [input parameters](#input-parameters) section, but the number of runs is fixed at 160.
+> The number of steps and loops can be specified for each computation request using the computation parameters to be described in the [input parameters](#input-parameters) section, but the number of runs is **fixed** at 160.

 SQBM+ computation service executes a group of runs in parallel, given the initial values of combinatorial variables using random numbers for each run, while each run produces a nearly optimal solution.